calabozo/calabozo.github.com/tools/r/manageR.md

 ## Merging data
 * merge(x,y,by="colT")
 * match(x,y)  returns a vector of the positions of (first) matches of its first argument in its second.
 * x %in% y    returns a logical vector indicating if there is a match or not for its left operand.
 * unique(x)
 * duplicated(x) determines which elements of a vector or data frame are duplicates
+* union(x,y)     : Returns elements of x and y
+* intersect(x,y) : Returns elements of x that are in y
+* setdiff(x,y)   : Returns elements of x that are not in y
+* setequal(x,y)  : Returns alements of x